* This is the Consumer Version. *

 Rarely, fat accumulates in the liver during late pregnancy.
 This disorder, called fatty liver of pregnancy or microvesicular steatosis, is usually considered a different disorder from fatty liver.

 The fatty liver may or may not be inflamed.
-Inflammation may develop into scarring (fibrosis).
+Inflammation of the liver due to fatty liver is called steatohepatitis.
+This inflammation may develop into scarring ( fibrosis).
 Fibrosis often progresses to cirrhosis (scarring that distorts the structure of the liver and impairs its function).

-Fatty liver (with or without fibrosis) due to any condition except consumption of large amounts of alcohol is called nonalcoholic fatty liver disease.
-Nonalcoholic fatty liver disease develops most often in people with at least one of the components of metabolic syndrome:
+Fatty liver (with or without fibrosis) due to any condition except consumption of large amounts of alcohol is called nonalcoholic fatty liver disease (NAFLD).
+NAFLD develops most often in people with at least one of the components of metabolic syndrome:

 If doctors suspect fatty liver, they ask about alcohol use.
 This information is crucial.
 Continued and excessive alcohol use can cause severe liver damage.

-Blood tests to detect liver abnormalities, such as inflammation, are important (see page Liver Function Tests) because inflammation may lead to cirrhosis.
+Blood tests to detect liver abnormalities, such as inflammation, are important because inflammation may lead to cirrhosis.
 Additional blood tests help exclude other causes of liver abnormalities, such as viral hepatitis.
-Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen can detect excess fat in the liver but cannot always determine whether inflammation or fibrosis is present.
+Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen can detect excess fat in the liver but cannot always determine whether inflammation or fibrosis is present (see Imaging Tests of the Liver and Gallbladder).

 Liver biopsy may be necessary to confirm the diagnosis.
 For the biopsy, a doctor gives a local anesthetic to lessen any pain, then inserts a long hollow needle through the skin and into the liver to obtain a small piece of liver tissue for examination under a microscope.
 The biopsy can help determine whether fatty liver is present, whether it resulted from alcohol or certain other specific causes, and how severe the liver damage is.